marketblocks/triangular_arbitrage_example/README.md

 - `exchangeIds` - Specifies which exchanges to run the strategy on.
 Specifying an empty array will use all supported exchanges.
 - `httpTimeout` - Specifies the timeout for HTTP requests in ms. A value of 0 disables the timeout.
 - `runMode` - Sets the run mode.
 Valid options are `"live"` or `"live_test"`.
-- `websocketTimeout` - Specifies the timeout for the websocket connection handshake.
-A value of 0 disables the timeout.
+- `websocketTimeout` - Specifies the timeout for the websocket connection handshake in ms. A value of 0 disables the timeout.

 </details>
 <details><summary>paper_trading.json</summary>